Nokia 7610

-The Nokia 7610 is a Symbian OS smartphone introduced at CEBIT on 18 March 2004.
+The Nokia 7610 is a Symbian OS mobile phone introduced at CEBIT on 18 March 2004.
 It features a 1 megapixel camera (1152x864 pixels) with a design similar to 2003's Nokia 7600.
 It went on sale with a list price of €500 and came with a 64 MB MMC card.
 It runs on Nokia's Series 60 platform (version 2.1).
 It was marketed as a stylish and imaging device, and allowed direct Bluetooth photo printing.
 End-users can also use the 7610 with Nokia Lifeblog.
-Other pre-installed applications include the Opera Mobile web browser, RealPlayer pand Kodak Photo Sharing.
+Other pre-installed applications include the Opera Mobile web browser, RealPlayer and Kodak Photo Sharing.

 The Nokia 6670 is the same phone with a more conventional keypad layout, and slightly different pre-installed software, aimed at business users.